WQAD-TV: Channel 8 in Moline: A deintermixture beneficiary

 The start of the comparative hearing process was delayed until December 1.
-Weeks before then, on October 20, the Supreme Court of the United States put a freeze on the move of channel 8 to the Quad Cities when it agreed with WIRL-TV that the Peoria deintermixture matter should be reviewed for possible interference in light of an undue influence scandal plaguing the FCC.
-WIRL-TV had claimed that Robert S. Kerr, a senator from Oklahoma and a stockholder in another Peoria TV station, had exerted influence in favor of deintermixture.
+Weeks before then, on October 20, the Supreme Court of the United States put a freeze on the move of channel 8 to the Quad Cities when it agreed with WIRL that the Peoria deintermixture matter should be reviewed for possible interference in light of an undue influence scandal plaguing the FCC.
+WIRL had claimed that Robert S. Kerr, a senator from Oklahoma and a stockholder in Peoria's WEEK-TV, had exerted influence in favor of deintermixture.
 The channel 8 hearing process for the Quad Cities continued and was rescheduled again for January 26, 1959.
 On the second day of hearings, Iowa-Illinois dropped out, citing the lengthy proceedings.
 Channel 8 hearings continued through 1959.

 FCC hearing examiner Charles J. Frederick delivered an initial decision in April 1960 favoring Community Telecasting Corporation.
 Illiway and Moline Television appealed, calling into question evidence presented about the experience of Community's proposed general manager.
 The applicants submitted final oral arguments to the FCC in early June 1961, and later that month, the commission announced that it had chosen not to follow the examiner's recommendation and award the channel to Moline Television instead.
 The change was criticized by Peoria representative Robert H. Michel, who charged FCC chairman Newton Minow with political motives in the decision because he knew one of the principals in Moline Television.
 Community asked the FCC to reopen the record, but the commission issued a final decision in favor of Moline Television on May 16, 1962.